quou/Crimson/README.md

 # Crimson
-A WIP 3D game engine writton in C++
+A WIP 3D game engine written in C++